 - Simplified banking: Your Stash account includes access to a convenient checking account for all your daily purchases.

-- Excellent rewards: Stash gives all investors the ability to earn stock rewards on their daily purchases.
+- Excellent rewards: Stash gives all investors the ability to earn stock rewards on their qualifying daily purchases.

 - Smart Portfolio: A new feature offered by Stash to help users build long-term wealth and diversify their investment portfolios.
 Stash will create and managed a fully diversified portfolio based on the user’s financial risk profile, time horizon, and goals.
 Stash will automatically rebalance your portfolio if the asset allocation deviates by more than 5% from the original asset mix.